| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 contention can be identified, so that the two users involved

 can try to resolve the situation if necessary.
+In addition, geoManager provides the

 ability to store pending work in the database alongside